-Performance Woven underneath does a great job providing dynamic molding to your foot as it tightens up when pressure is applied, and it also makes the shoe much more breathable than its usual competition consisting of just synthetics.
+Performance Woven underneath does a great job providing dynamic lockdown to your foot as it tightens up when pressure is applied, and it also makes the shoe much more breathable than its usual competition consisting of just synthetics.

-I wouldn’t personally make this an outdoor shoe – the upper is not terrible unreliable but thin materials implemented the way it is on the AJ 34 won’t last too long while destroying them on concrete.
-Plus that $175 tag doesn’t make it more appealing.
+I wouldn’t personally make this an outdoor shoe – the upper is not terribly unreliable but thin materials implemented the way they are on the AJ 34 won’t last too long while destroying them on concrete.

 Overall though, performance is the main factor of the shoe and performance it delivers.
 I would, of course, liked to see something more durable and more premium for $175 but that would be the only nitpick I’d have on the whole shoe.

 I don’t remember when was the last time I praised an Air Jordan that much but it looks like the last few years simply do not stop with the surprises, good and bad.

 The AJ 34 has a quality fit and looks to be a great option for wide footers, it’s got fantastic traction that’s consistent on all floors.
-The cushion setup is about as perfect as it goes, the shoe is supportive without being bulky/slow.
+The cushion setup is about as perfect as it goes, and the shoe is supportive without being bulky/slow.